1. Mystery of vocation

 Whoever has heard the call of Jesus in their life and responded will in one way or another realize that following Christ leaves no room for addictive striving after possessions, egotistic self satisfaction and power.
 These basic dangers are never completely overcome, and present themselves again and again.
 Whoever desires to live a full spiritual life must remain alert to these threats from one's own interior.
 As a disciple of Jesus, we must at some point make a conscious decision which will determine the direction of our life and which will be realized, developed and deepened through the many little and seemingly insignificant everyday decisions.
 This leads to the final consideration regarding the coming week of exercises.

-- As a helpful method for making an appropriate decision Ignatius suggests that whoever has a choice between two ways should place themselves in both, one after the other.
+Moreover, periods of spiritual drought are also not a good time for making reliable decisions.
+Ignatius forbids making final, irrevocable decisions at such times.
+He knows from his own painful experience that in such situations the darkness can be so deep that it prevents us from seeing the will of God.- As a helpful method for making an appropriate decision Ignatius suggests that whoever has a choice between two ways should place themselves in both, one after the other.
 Meditating, they should try to pursue each way once and thereby observe carefully their inner feelings.
 When one compares these feelings afterwards, they can give helpful hints for the way that is best for them.
 For the person who earnestly attempts to follow Christ, the path upon which he/she senses greater peace and deeper joy inwardly will most probably be the better path.
 On the other hand what makes one inwardly restless and promotes confusion points to the fact that the "diabolos", the one who mixes up, has his finger in the pie.
 We must admit, however, that our own personal experience while offering good advice provides no final certainty.
 Decisions always involve risk.
 Normally it is only after following through with a decision that clarity comes whether or not it is in accordance with the will of God for us.
 In other instances God challenges us to live with a decision for years about which we may not be certain .
 Moreover, there are many decisions of life which are neither "right" nor "wrong".
 There are often two possible ways both of which lead to the goal.
 For a long time I struggled with the fact that the Apostle Paul in his Letter to the Philippians did not distinguish between "better" and "worse", but placed yet another category over this: " necessary" and "less necessary" (Phil.
 1:23 f.).

 - As a final possibility for making a good decision Ignatius named a way that seems very level-headed.
 Whoever has to make a decision between two possibilities should write down the the plus and minuses of each decision at the moment and then weigh one against the other.
 In addition one should seek the help of a spiritual companion and not make any important decisions without such a person.
 An outsider can often see more clearly what is better or worse for us, or more importantly, what may promote our spiritual life or what constitutes a hindrance.